getwilds/sixtyfour/README.md

 )
 ```

+## Setting the interface

+The function `sixtyfour::set_s3_interface` makes it easier to toggle between S3 compatible backends; right now only supporting AWS S3 itself and [Minio](https://min.io/).

 ## Code of Conduct

   Please note that the sixtyfour project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/1/CODE_OF_CONDUCT.html).
 By contributing to this project, you agree to abide by its terms.